Back to all blogs

 The Biotin Caution

-Our Advice: We recommend avoiding supplements containing biotin for at least 48 to 72 hours before your blood test.
+Note: Avoid supplements containing biotin for at least 48–72 hours before your test.

 Hydration